TEXT-S&P summary: PT Profesional Telekomunikasi Indonesia

 diversified across the country.
 PT Tower Bersama Infrastructure Tbk. (not

-control about two-thirds of telecom towers in Indonesia and share some of them
+still control about two-thirds of telecom towers in Indonesia and share some

-with other operators.
-Nevertheless, we believe that the demand for towers from
+of them with other operators.
+Nevertheless, we believe that the demand for

 Liquidity

-1.2x over the next 12 months.
-Our liquidity assessment is based on the
+declines by 30%.
+Our liquidity assessment is based on the following factors

--- Sources of liquidity include our expectation of FFO of about IDR1.5
+-- Sources of liquidity include our expectation of FFO of more than

--- Uses of liquidity include debt of about IDR725 billion due in the next
+-- Uses of liquidity include debt of about IDR600 billion due in the next

-12 months.
-We expect the debt to fall to about IDR100 billion after the

 -- Uses also include our expectation of a minimum capital expenditure of